SAP-Cloud-Platform-Integration/notify/README.md

 ## Deploy with docker

-Tranditional deploy approach is deprecated, only support docker deployment now.
+Traditional deploy approach is `deprecated`, only support docker deployment now.

 With docker just run with: